thegetty/french-silver/content/about.md

 </svg>

-Unless otherwise indicated, the text and images of this work are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit [creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).
+Unless otherwise indicated, the text and images of this work are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 **Published by the J. Paul Getty Museum, Los Angeles** Getty Publications